Submitting Ideas for Projects

-- The sponsor provides input to the faculty advisor on individual and team performance.
+- The sponsor provides input to the faculty adviser on individual and team performance.

-- The faculty project advisor is responsible for the management of all student tasks and assignments.
-The mentor should let the advisor know immediately if there are any issues or concerns with the team.
+- The faculty project adviser is responsible for the management of all student tasks and assignments.
+The mentor should let the adviser know immediately if there are any issues or concerns with the team.

 - Sponsor and their invitees should plan to attend the Capstone Expo at the Science Museum of Virginia in late April.
 Approximately 100 projects and teams will be on display.

 At VCU, undergraduate students normally have ownership rights to any intellectual property they generate during the course of their Capstone project.